Volunteer youth advocates

 - Recognition for your work.

 Sounds great!
 How do I apply?

-Jigsaw services recruit their youth advocates at different points throughout the year.
-If you’re interested in getting involved contact your local service for more details.
-You need to be aged between 16 and 25 and living, studying, or working in the community the service you have applied for serves.
+Services recruit youth advocates at different points throughout the year, please see below those currently recruiting.
+To apply you need to be aged between 16 and 25 and living, studying, or working in the community the service you have applied for serves.